beechovsky/UnitySpaceHell/README.md

 UnitySpaceHell
 ==============

-Unity Space Hell Project - Protoype
+Unity Space Hell Project - Protoype // This code is a couple years old, as I've focused on school lately.

 This is a game project, protoyped here in Actionscript/Flash, that is currently being developed in Unity.
 It will be a top-down , "bullet-hell" focused on maneuvering a starship around asteroids, alien weapons, and the like.
 Challenges include: a finite fuel supply, replenished only by reaching